10 Best Day Trips from Nice, French Riviera

 Things to know before visiting the French Riviera

-The French Riviera has its own airport which is Nice Côte d’Azur International Airport.
+The French Riviera has the Nice Côte d’Azur International Airport.
 So, we would suggest flying there directly.
 Alternatively, there is Marseille Provence Airport where you can fly in and then take the train or bus to reach the French Riviera.
-However, we would not recommend flying into Paris and then heading to the South of France, because it is a long distance and the train tickets are quite expensive.
-A direct flight to either Nice or Marseille is the best solution
+However, we would not recommend flying into Paris and then heading to the South of France, because it is a long distance.
+A direct flight to either Nice or Marseille is the best solution.
+There are also private transfers that you can book online to take you to any part of the French Riviera or even Monaco.
+If you are more than one person and want a comfortable transfer, you can consider it.

-It totally depends on your needs and preferences how to get around the French Riviera.
-You can choose trains, personal transfers or by car.
-Whichever way you go from one place to another, we recommend that you book in advance to have a well-organized trip at the best prices !
+It depends on your needs and preferences for how to get around the French Riviera.
+You can choose trains, private transfers, or rental cars.
+We highly recommend that you book everything in advance to have a well-organized trip at the best prices.
 However, the most economical way to do your day trips from Nice is either by train or by taking organized group tours.
-It is a common and pleasant thing to do on the French Riviera that will save you a lot of personal research time and in many cases money.
-If you go on a road trip, you can start your day trips early in the morning and then return to Nice late at night.
-It is more tiring, but you will have the opportunity to visit remote beaches and go where you want at your own pace.
+In cause you go on a road trip, you can start your day trips early in the morning and then return to Nice late at night.
+It is tiring, but you will have the opportunity to visit remote beaches and go wherever you want at your own pace.

 The best time to visit the French Riviera

-You can’t be on the French Riviera and not take a dip in its dreamy beaches.
-During the peak summer season, which is from early July to late August, it is packed with high prices.
-So, the best way to avoid them is to skip the high season and visit it in the shoulder season, either spring or autumn.
-During this period, the weather is quite good with many sunny days and colorful flowers everywhere.
-However, if you want to visit the French Riviera on your August vacation, we recommend booking your tickets, accommodation and guides as soon as possible !
+You cannot be on the French Riviera and not take a dip in its dreamy beaches.
+In the peak summer season (from early July to late August), it is packed with high prices.
+So, the best way to avoid them is to skip the high season and visit it in the shoulder season.
+During this period, the weather is still nice.
+However, if you want to visit the French Riviera on your August vacation, we suggest booking your tickets, accommodation, and guides in advance.

 1-Menton

 Menton is considered the hidden gem of the French Riviera.
-Since it is the last French city before the Italian border, it has a great influence by Italian culture, which makes it a very special place.
-Another interesting fact about Menton is that it is called the city of lemons, mainly because of the countless lemons and palm trees.
-It has a very charming old town with cute cafés, restaurants with delicious food and lots of little shops.
-However, the main tourist attraction is the photogenic “Plage des Sablettes” which is one of the most beautiful beaches on the Côte d’Azur.
+Since it is the last French city before the Italian border, it has a strong influence from Italian culture.
+It is considered the city of lemons, due to the countless lemons and palm trees.
+The main tourist attraction is the photogenic “Plage des Sablettes”, which is one of the most beautiful beaches on the Côte d’Azur.

 2-Monaco

 In less than 30 minutes from Nice, you will have the opportunity to visit one of the most iconic and expensive places in the world.
-But, in addition to this luxury lifestyle, it also offers amazing things to do and breathtaking panoramic views.
-Because of its size, you can easily visit as a day trip and still manage to get a good taste of this charming state.
-Keep in mind that although it is geographically part of the Côte d’Azur, it is an independent state.
+Besides its luxury lifestyle, it offers amazing things to do and breathtaking panoramic views.
+Because of its size, you can easily visit it as a day trip and still manage to get a good taste of this charming state.
+Although it is geographically part of the Côte d’Azur, it is an independent state.
 We highly recommend opting for a round-trip ferry transfer to Monaco so you can enjoy the stunning coastal views along the way.

 3-Villefranche-sur-Mer

-Villefranche-sur-mer is the closest town to Nice and you can get there easily by train, bus, car or on foot.
-It is one of the most charming places to visit on the French Riviera with a beautiful old town and an adorable harbor where you will find many restaurants.
+Villefranche-sur-mer is the closest town to Nice.
+You can easily get there by train, bus, car, or on foot.
+It is one of the most charming places to visit on the French Riviera, with an old town and an enchanting harbor.
 It is known for its delicious seafood.
-Since Villefranche-sur-Mer offers great panoramic views, we suggest you either hike or take an e-bike tour to enjoy them to the fullest.
-For us, Monaco and Villefranche have the best panoramic views of the French Riviera !
+Since Villefranche-sur-Mer offers great panoramic views, we suggest you either hike or take a long walk to enjoy them to the fullest.
+For us, Monaco and Villefranche have the best panoramic views of the French Riviera.

 4-Cannes

-Cannes owes its fame to the International Film Festival that takes place every year in Cannes and attracts thousands of tourists.
+Cannes owes its fame to the International Film Festival.
+It takes place every year in Cannes and attracts thousands of tourists.
 That is why it is an expensive city where many luxury brands have their stores.
 However, Cannes is not only that.
-It is a great city to visit with a beautiful 15km coastline !
-It is even more magical at sunrise or sunset with the pastel colors.
-It has picturesque districts to visit where you can enjoy a meal or coffee.
-It also has a vibrant life, so it is the perfect day trip, especially in the summer.
-At this time, you can take a half-day catamaran cruise to see another perspective of this special city.
+It is a great city to visit with a beautiful 15km coastline.
+There are many picturesque districts where you can enjoy a meal or coffee.
+Because of its vibrant life, it is the perfect day trip, especially in the summer.

 5-Èze

 Èze is a medieval village just 22 minutes from Nice.
 The most convenient way to get there is by bus.
-Once you arrive, you will find a picturesque village with gorgeous ocean views, narrow cobbled streets, colorful flowers, old houses and gardens.
-If you want to spend half a day in the village and half a day at the beach, we recommend adding Èze beach to your itinerary.
-Since Èze and Monaco are nearby, you can easily make a half-day trip to these 2 destinations for a more organized trip.
+Once you arrive, you will find a picturesque village with gorgeous ocean views, narrow cobbled streets, colorful flowers, old houses, and gardens.
+If you want to spend half a day in the village and half a day at the beach, we recommend adding Èze Beach to your itinerary.

 6-Marseille

 If you have enough time in France, we recommend adding Marseille to your list.
-It takes almost 2 hours and 30 minutes to reach Marseille from Nice by train.
-It is home to Europe’s oldest port and is the second largest French city after Paris.
-There are many places to visit, such a the historic district of Panier, the Vallon des Auffres, the beaches of the city etc. It is very easy to get around Marseille, either by metro or bus.
+You need almost 2 hours and 30 minutes to reach Marseille from Nice by train.
+It is home to Europe’s oldest port and is the second-largest French city.
+There are many places to visit, such as the historic district of Panier, the Vallon des Auffres, the beaches of the city, etc. It is easy to get around Marseille, either by metro or bus.
 We suggest starting your day early by taking the first train and returning to Nice in the early afternoon.

 7-Cassis (Calanques)

 Cassis is one of the best summer destinations in France.
-More specifically, the Calanques National Park is a natural wander that is really worth a visit.
-The Calanques are located between Marseille and Cassis which is a fishing village.
-They have amazing cliffs, turquoise waters and beautiful surroundings.
+The Calanques National Park is a natural wonder that is worth a visit.
+The Calanques are located between Marseille and Cassis, which is a fishing village.
+They have amazing cliffs, turquoise waters, and beautiful surroundings.
 However, to get the most out of the Calanques, you need to hike quite a bit.
 That is why it is best to take a sailing day trip to Calanques to admire these natural wonders while avoiding hiking.
-If you are an ocean lover, snorkeling is one of the best things you can do there.
-But, the water is quite cold even in summer.
+If you are an ocean lover, snorkeling is one of the best things to do.

 8-Avignon

 Avignon is a completely different city from Marseille and Nice.
 Located in the heart of the Provence-Alpes-Côte-d’Azur region, close to the famous villages of Provence.
 Direct trains run regularly from Nice to Avignon and take around 3 hours.
-It is the perfect place to visit as a day trip, as it is very walkable.
+It is the perfect place to visit as a day trip, since it is very walkable.
 Its medieval architecture and rich history make it an interesting place to explore.
-The historic center completely enclosed by the city walls attracts thousands of tourists and is the perfect place to wander.
-You can alternatively take a leisurely stroll along the Rhone River which offers incredible views.
+The historic center enclosed by the city walls attracts thousands of tourists.
+You can alternatively take a stroll along the Rhone River, which offers incredible views.

 9-Provence

 Provence is perhaps the region that surprised us the most.
 It exceeded our expectations and made us visit at least 4 times.
 This special French region takes you to another era with its old medieval villages and diverse landscapes.
-Although Provence is quite far from Nice, we would do a full day tour to visit as many villages as possible even in one day.
-The villages of Gordes and Roussillon are the best villages of Provence and will leave you in awe.
+Although Provence is quite far from Nice, we would do a full-day tour to visit as many villages as possible.
+Gordes and Roussillon are the best villages in Provence and will leave you in awe.
 Gordes is voted as the most beautiful village in the world by Travel + Leisure magazine.
-Roussillon has a unique ochre color reminiscent of the American Western.
+Roussillon has a unique ochre color reminiscent of the American West.

 10-Lavender Fields

 If you are lucky enough to visit the French Riviera by late June or early July, you should take a day trip to the famous lavender fields of Provence.
 You will find lavender fields almost everywhere.
 The smell and purple color will leave you speechless.
 However, we would not advise you to visit the villages and the lavender fields on the same day.
-We recommend taking 2 different day trips from Nice to get the most out of Provence and the lavender fields.
+You should take 2 different day trips from Nice to get the most out of Provence and the lavender fields.

 Final Thoughts

-Traveling to the French Riviera is one of the most exciting trips you could take in Europe.
+Traveling to the French Riviera is one of the most exciting trips in Europe.
 All its parts are real gems that will leave you with the best impressions.
-Even for us that we have been living in France for the last few years, the South of France in general was a huge surprise.
-We honestly can’t recommend it enough.
-Just make sure you do a proper research and book your trip in advance.
-Each one of the above places has something unique to offer.
+Even for us who have been living in France for the last few years, the South of France in general was a huge surprise.
+We honestly cannot recommend it enough.

 Follow: